-- At the time you add the cabbage, add any leftover cooked vegetables you may have on hand.
+- When adding the cabbage, add any leftover cooked vegetables you may have on hand.

 - change up the beans you use, try kidney or black beans.

-- For an all vegetarian dish, leave out the chicken stock, and use just water, and leave out both the meats too.
+- For an all vegetarian dish, leave out the chicken stock, using just water, and leave out both meats too.

-- add more herb seasoning, and use a half teaspoon each of oregano, and thyme when you add the Italian seasoning.
+- add more herb seasoning: use a half teaspoon each of oregano and thyme when you add the Italian seasoning.

 - sprinkle fresh parsley on the soup before serving.

-- For a bit more color in the soup, switch savoy cabbage out for red cabbage.
+- For more color in the soup, switch savoy cabbage out for red cabbage.